Texas, Oklahoma weekly livestock auction summaries for April 7 - Texas and Southwestern Cattle Raisers Association

 Oklahoma

-Compared to last week: Feeder steers and heifers sold 2.00-5.00 higher.
-Stocker cattle and calves 4.00-10.00 higher.
+Compared to last week: Feeder steers 4.00-8.00 higher.
+Feeder heifers 4.00-10.00 higher.
+Steer calves steady to 2.00 higher.
+Heifer calves 5.00-10.00 higher.
 Demand very good for all classes.
-Cattle futures started the week sharply lower but ended the week on a strong note as continued expectations of lighter feeder numbers is coming to fruition.
-Slaughter cattle cash prices moved higher as well, despite packer margins on the decline.
-A stretch of very dry weather continues across much of the state but the promise of some rain is once again in the forecast.
-Slaughter cows sold mostly steady to 3.00 lower, decline on fleshier type cows.
-Slaughter bulls steady.
-Packer demand remains good.
-Supply included: 89% Feeder Cattle (52% Steers, 44% Heifers, 4% Bulls); 9% Slaughter Cattle (88% Cows, 12% Bulls); 2% Replacement Cattle (68% Bred Cows, 1% Bred Heifers, 31% Cow-Calf Pairs).
-Feeder cattle supply over 600 lbs was 54%.Oklahoma_AMS_1831
+Slaughter cattle prices moving to record levels as fewer market ready cattle numbers come to fruition.
+Lighter feeder numbers are also the story as feeder prices continue to push higher.
+Slaughter cow runs have picked up again in the last 2 weeks, as the drought in western Oklahoma continues to get worse.
+Slaughter cows and bulls sold mostly steady, breakers cows up to 3.00 higher.
+Packer demand moderate to good.
+Supply included: 89% Feeder Cattle (51% Steers, 46% Heifers, 4% Bulls); 9% Slaughter Cattle (89% Cows, 11% Bulls); 2% Replacement Cattle (12% Stock Cows, 59% Bred Cows, 2% Bred Heifers, 27% Cow-Calf Pairs).
+Feeder cattle supply over 600 lbs was 62%.o_AMS_1831